databendlabs/databend/website/blog/2023-05-21-databend-weekly-94.md

 └────────────────────────────────────────────────────────────────────────────┘
 ```

-Feel free to integrate it with your data science workflow.
+Feel free to use it in your data science workflow:

 - [databend · PyPI](https://pypi.org/project/databend/)